ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 This list is currently still highly in flux as new APIs and plugins are added [according to user feedback](https://github.com/ionic-team/capacitor/issues) all the time.
 Missing anything?
 Go [create an issue on GitHub](https://github.com/ionic-team/capacitor/issues/new).

-There are also multiple way to extend that functionality yourself: You can add _custom native code_ to the native projects or install reusable _Capacitor plugins_ or even existing _Cordova plugins_ with `npm`.
+There are also multiple ways to extend that functionality yourself: You can add _custom native code_ to the native projects or install reusable _Capacitor plugins_ or even existing _Cordova plugins_ with `npm`.

 ### Custom Native Code